 Keiko Fujimori, 47, narrowly lost presidential elections in 2011, 2016 and 2021 but her political groups have had very strong representation in Congress and other institutions.
 In 2021-2022 Keiko´s group played a key role in the opposition´s failed efforts to remove Castillo during his first year by means of corruption accusations, even as she faced at the time up to 30 years in jail over charges including potential links to the Odebrecht group cases.
 The judiciary in June 2022 allowed her to continue her legal defense while free.
 She had been in preventive prison but got out in 2020 just in time for the electoral campaigns and authorities allowed her participation.
 Legislators of her group, and of Accion Popular, have repeatedly asked Castillo to resign or voted to remove him from office.

-Given the current political context, any change possibility on Camisea appears gridlocked with the president occupied in multiple legal processes his lawyers have repeatedly said are just meant to get him to resign as he may get tired to see his wife, 25-year old sister in law (and sibling to his own children) criminalized in local media that daily shows the president´s family in their crime reports.
+Given the 2022 political context, any change possibility on Camisea appeared gridlocked with Peruvian President Pedro Castillo occupied in multiple legal processes his lawyers have repeatedly said are just meant to get him to resign as he may get tired to see his wife, 25-year old sister in law (and sibling to his own children) criminalized in local media that daily shows the president´s family in their crime reports.
 Comedy shows mock the president, his wife and family for their peasant and Native American origins, or Spanish spoken with an Andean accent.

 Castillo arrived to the presidency as a candidate that had participated in the April 2021 elections at the invitation of a party, Peru Libre, to lead their list of legislators to Congress but didn´t have strong ties to the group and is no longer officially a member of the party led by Vladimir Cerron.
 Members of the group of Cerron, a politician from central Peru who graduated in 1997 as a medical doctor in Cuba, have since found some coincidences with Fujimori´s group in key votes such as the Constitutional Tribunal election of Monteagudo Valdez.